 10. Parasites can influence birds’ romance: swallows’ mating habits can be influenced by parasites they have, a study finds [USA-Israel- Czech Republic, May 2020].

 Theodosius Dobzhansky Prize from the Society of the Study of Evolution is awarded to promising young evolutionary scientists.
 In 2020, an Honourable mention for this prize was awarded to Amanda Hund, University of Colorado.
 Dr.Amanda Hund’s research is focused on how parasites can influence the evolution of their hosts.

-In her recent study, Dr.Hund and Israeli and Czech scientists have compared three barn swallow subspecies with different signals for mating.
+In her recent study, Dr.Hund and Israeli and Czech scientists have compared three barns swallowing subspecies with different mating signals.

 - The researchers have observed mating behavior in male and female swallows in each subspecies.